pricardo03/azure-docs.es-es/articles/event-hubs/event-hubs-dotnet-standard-getstarted-send.md

             private static async Task MainAsync(string[] args)
             {
                 // Creates an EventHubsConnectionStringBuilder object from the connection string, and sets the EntityPath.
-                // Typically, the connection string should have the entity path in it, but this simple scenario
+                // Typically, the connection string should have the entity path in it, but for the sake of this simple scenario
-                // uses the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EhConnectionString)
+                // we are using the connection string from the namespace. var connectionStringBuilder = new EventHubsConnectionStringBuilder(EventHubConnectionString)
                 {
-                    EntityPath = EhEntityPath
+                    EntityPath = EventHubName
                 };

                 eventHubClient = EventHubClient.CreateFromConnectionString(connectionStringBuilder.ToString());